 * FanPreferredCouple: Despite a 27-year age difference between the characters, 73 percent of Foyle’s War related fanfics found on FanFictionDotNet as of the beginning of 2012 romantically pair Christopher Foyle and his driver Samantha Stewart.

 * GeniusBonus: Or at least a bonus for the musically literate.
-A piano piece that is heard several times in "Elise", associated with the episode's title character, is not identified beyond a remark that Creator/LudwigVanBeethoven is perhaps not a tactful choice given the war; it's Beethoven's Bagatelle No. 25 in A minor, "For Elise".
+A piano piece that is heard several times in "Elise", associated with the episode's title character, is not identified beyond a remark that Music/LudwigVanBeethoven is perhaps not a tactful choice given the war; it's Beethoven's Bagatelle No. 25 in A minor, "For Elise".

 * RetroactiveRecognition: The show contains a near-hilarious amount of young British actors who went on to make Hollywood's A-list, particularly Creator/JamesMcAvoy (who is best known for portraying the younger [[Characters/XMenFilmSeriesProfessorCharlesXavier Professor Charles Xavier]] in the ''Film/XMenFilmSeries''), Rosamund Pike and Emily Blunt.
 Also featured are the fresh young faces of Creator/DavidTennant, Creator/SophiaMyles and Creator/TobiasMenzies.